MONICA-Project/COPUpdater/README.md

-The COPUpdater is implemented in ASP.NET Core 2.1 and lack any api of itself.
+The COPUpdater is implemented in ASP.NET Core 2.1 and does not expose any api of itself.

 <!-- A teaser figure may be added here.
 It is best to keep the figure small (<500KB) and in the same repo -->